-Our aims Decarbonise existing stock Reduce fuel poverty and improve health and wellbeing What does success look like?
-Achieve EPC C or above on all council housing stock by 2030.
-25% of council-owned stock to have tenant heating replaced with green alternatives by 2030.
-The delivery of large scale, cross tenure and long-term retrofit programmes by local contractors and supply chains.
-Improved stock condition and average SAP ratings across all stock in the borough.
-A thriving 'able to pay' offer for those households wanting to invest in the energy efficiency of their homes.
-Reduced number of households in fuel poverty.
-Improved health outcomes amongst residents.
-An integrated Health and Housing Pathway.
-Housing is a key consideration in the new Intermediate Care Pathway What are our priorities?
-Improving the energy efficiency of existing housing across the borough, addressing the worst first (those in fuel poverty) by taking a fabric first approach to energy retrofit.
-Develop a retrofit pathway for council housing stock up to 2030.
-Working with partners to maximise opportunities for local delivery of retrofit works - building capacity in the supply chain, developing training pathways and employment opportunities.
-Reduce the impact that poor housing has on health and wellbeing.
-Deliver the council's Warm Homes advice and assistance service across tenure.
-Work on a system-wide approach to targeting, identifying, and improving housing conditions across the borough.
-How are we going to do it?
-Work with Berneslai Homes to develop a costed Retrofit Investment Programme to make sure all stock has an EPC rating of C or above by 2030.
-Provide information and direct support to increase the energy efficiency of housing stock in the borough.
-Maximise all external funding opportunities which enable the delivery of retrofit works, across tenure.
-Promote the Affordable Warmth Charter, identify and engage with stakeholders across the borough.
-Produce joint plans and strategies with partners to address poor health and housing conditions across the borough.
-Work with partners to target and support residents who are most at risk of the impact of poor and unsuitable housing conditions.
-What difference will this make?
-More energy efficient homes across the borough - reducing instances of fuel poverty, reduced emissions from residential and improving average SAP ratings.
-Energy efficient, low carbon council-owned stocks, with reduced levels of fuel poverty.
-Contribution to Sustainable Barnsley and Zero 40 / Zero 45 ambitions.
-Ensures homes across the borough are energy efficient and warm, thereby reducing levels of fuel poverty.
-Consequential effects on improved physical and mental health and wellbeing.
-Residents will be provided with clear and independent advice to support themselves to live in homes that meet their needs.
-Joined up approach to addressing housing and health needs across the borough.
+Pillar I: Maximis Pillar I: Maximising Existing Borough Housing cont.
+Our Aims Decarbonise Existing Stock Reduce Fuel Poverty and Improve Health and Wellbeing What does success look like?
+Achieve EPC C or above on all council housing stock by 2030 25% of council owned stock to have tenant heating replaced with green alternatives by 2030 The delivery of large scale, cross tenure and long term retrofit programmes which are delivered by local contractors & supply chains Improved stock condition and average SAP ratings across all stock in the borough A thriving 'able to pay' offer for those households wanting to invest in the energy efficiency of their homes Reduced number of households in fuel poverty Improved health outcomes amongst residents An integrated Health and Housing Pathway Housing is a key consideration in the new Intermediate Care Pathway Improved partnership working between housing and our community, health, and social care partners to identify, target and address poor housing conditions.
+What are our priorities?
+Improving the Energy Efficiency of existing housing across the borough addressing worst first (those in fuel poverty) by taking a fabric first approach to energy retrofit Develop a retrofit pathway for Council Housing stock up to 2030 Working with partners to maximise opportunities for local delivery of retrofit works - building capacity in the supply chain, developing training pathways and employment opportunities Reduce the impact that poor housing has on health and well-being Deliver the Council's Warm Homes Advice and Assistance Service across tenure.
+Work on a systemwide approach to targeting, identifying, and improving housing conditions across the borough How are we going to do it?
+Work with Berneslai Homes to develop a costed Retrofit Investment Programme to ensure that all stock has an EPC rating of C or above by 2030 Provide information and direct support to increase the energy efficiency of housing stock in the borough Maximise all external funding opportunities which enable the delivery of retrofit works, across tenure Promote the Affordable Warmth Charter, identify and engage with stakeholders across the borough.
+Produce joint plans and strategies with partners to address poor health and housing conditions across the borough Work with partners to target and support residents who are most at risk of the impact of poor and unsuitable housing conditions What difference will this make?
+More energy efficient homes across the borough - reducing instances of fuel poverty, reduced emissions from residential and improving average SAP ratings Energy efficient, low carbon council-owned stocks, with reduced levels of fuel poverty Contribution to Sustainable Barnsley & Zero 40 / Zero 45 ambitions Ensures homes across the borough are energy efficient and warm, thereby reducing levels of fuel poverty Consequential effects on improved physical and mental health and wellbeing Residents will be provided with clear and independent advice to support themselves to live in homes that meet their needs Joined up approach to addressing housing and health needs across the borough

-Case study: Solar Battery Scheme
+Case Study: Solar Battery Scheme

-Berneslai Homes and Barnsley Council have been working in partnership with Energise Barnsley and Age UK Barnsley.
+Berneslai Homes and Barnsley Council has been working in partnership with Energise Barnsley and Age UK Barnsley.
 The partnership successfully secured funding from the Ofgem Redress Fund to install 75 domestic smart batteries in homes with existing solar PV panels across the borough.
 The project specifically targeted residents over 50-years-old.

-Residents will see a reduction in their bills of between £200-250 per year, saving up to £3,750 per home over the 15-year lifecycle of the batteries.
+Residents will see a reduction in their bills of between £200-250 per year - a saving of up to £3,750 per home over the 15-year lifecycle of the batteries.
 This is great news and helps us meet our Zero Carbon ambition.